Please click on a category to view the definition.

 Advertising Excellence/Campaign

-Two or three commercials in a campaign for the same brand or product which exemplify outstanding quality in all categories of concept and execution.
+Two or three commercials in a campaign for the same brand or product which exemplify outstanding quality in concept, craft, and/or execution.

 -